chaofengqing/chao_lab/content/resources/presentation/index.md

 ### Structural Improvements

 - Use bullet points instead of dense paragraphs
-- Some slides can be merged (e.g., P10 content into P11)
+- Some slides can be merged
-- Table of contents not always necessary
+- Table of contents is not always necessary
 - Make overview slides clear they are overviews - details to follow
 - Keep table captions concise

 ## Contributors of this page

-Qiqi Qiang, last updated on 2025 Nov 12.
+- Qiqi Qiang, last updated on 2025 Nov 12.
-Fengqing Chao, last updated on 2025 Nov 26th.
+- Fengqing Chao, last updated on 2025 Nov 26th.

 <div align="right">Chao Lab</div>